HARUTDOKHOYAN/LabRats_Anti_Phishing/README.md

-# LabRats_Anti_Phishing
-Phishield – Real-Time Phishing Protection (Browser Extension)
+# Phishield – Real-Time Phishing Protection (Browser Extension)

 As part of the Lab Rats team at TUMO Labs, we developed PhiShield, a browser extension designed to protect users—especially vulnerable populations like children and the elderly—from phishing attacks.